Lordeblader/calculator/README.md

 ## TODO

 - Print the operations step by step.
-- Fix important issues with sqrt index argument, which does not appear to accept groups inside the sqrt index.
+- Fix important issues with sqrt index argument, which can not parse correctly a gorup inside the sqrt index.
 - Implement logarithm base argument.
 - Implement custom functions and constants